 If you have any of the following hardware you will be affected:

 - Gigabyte Z490I

 The issues stem from an irregular interpacket gap (IPG) in conjunction with the IEEE 2.5 BASE-T standard.

 The interpacket gap is the time interval between two packets being sent.
 When sending Ethernet packets, this is generally 96 bit times (the time it takes to transmit 96 bits of data over the medium); when receiving, there are different wait times depending on the speed.
-For a Gigabit Ethernet it is a minimum of 64 bit times (8 bytes), for a 2.5GbE, 5GbE or 10GbE it is a minimum of 40 bit times (5 bytes).
+For Gigabit Ethernet, it is a minimum of 64 bit times (8 bytes), for 2.5GbE, 5GbE, or 10GbE, it is a minimum of 40 bit times (5 bytes).

-Currently Intel has only confirmed the error in relation to a small number of switches/routers but users are reporting it beyond those devices so there is no guarantee you won't be affected if you don't use the devices listed in the image above.
-There are no security implications but speed, stability, and reliability are equally important.
+Currently, Intel has only confirmed the error in relation to a small number of switches/routers, but users are reporting problems beyond those devices, so there is no guarantee that you won't be affected if you don't use the devices listed in the image above.
+There are no security implications, but speed, stability, and reliability are equally important.

 According to Intel the only way to completely eliminate the issue is with a hardware fix on their end.
 They did resolve the issue in Q3 2020 but any devices manufactured before then will use i225-V instead of the new and improved i225-V2.
 We have identified a workaround that is detailed below.

 If your hardware matches and you are experiencing network connection loss or performance degradation, don't fret!
 You don't need a new Ethernet controller or a new router.
 In our testing, uninstalling the existing Intel network controllers from the Device Manager then restarting the system forces Windows to pull the correct driver directly from Microsoft.

 Performing this 'reinstall' resolves the loss of connection issues and has worked great for all our customers.